-Farman Nawaz (Urdu: فرمان نواز); (born 5 May 1977) is Media Manager at Federal Tax Ombudsmen Secretariat Islamabad.
+Farman Nawaz (Urdu: فرمان نواز); (born 5 May 1977) is working as Media Manager at Federal Tax Ombudsmen Secretariat Islamabad.

-Nawaz initially worked as a sub editor at Peshawar based provincial newspaper The Frontier Post.
+Nawaz initially started working as a sub editor at Peshawar based provincial newspaper The Frontier Post.

 Farman Nawaz is inspired from the liberal views of Maulana Ubaidullah Sindhi and translated the Urdu articles of Maulana Ubaidullah Sindhi into English.